subconsciousnetwork/ObservableStore/README.md

 }
 ```

-This tagging/update pattern gives parent components an opportunity to intercept and handle child actions in special ways.
+This tagging/update pattern also gives parent components an opportunity to intercept and handle child actions in special ways.

 That's it!
 You can get state and send actions from the ViewStore, just like any other store, and it will translate local state changes and fx into app-level state changes and fx.
 Using ViewStore you can compose an app from multiple stand-alone components that each describe their own domain model and update logic.